prysmaticlabs/documentation/website/docs/install/install-with-script.md

 Review the latest Ethereum Foundation validator advisories.
 Testnet advisories are available on the [Prater Staking Launchpad](https://prater.launchpad.ethereum.org/en/overview).
 Mainnet advisories are on the [Mainnet Staking Launchpad](https://launchpad.ethereum.org/en/overview).

 Next, we'll create an account with the [Ethereum Staking Deposit CLI](https://github.com/ethereum/staking-deposit-cli).

-At this point, we recommend temporarily moving over to a new, airgapped machine if possible.
-We'll move back to your primary machine in a moment.
+Before proceeding, we recommend temporarily moving over to a new, <strong>airgapped machine</strong> if possible.
+This will reduce the risk that your private key is exposed to an adversary.
+We'll carry an encrypted version of your private key to your primary machine after creating your account on an airgapped machine.

 Download the latest stable version of the deposit CLI from the [Staking Deposit CLI Releases page](https://github.com/ethereum/staking-deposit-cli/releases).

 <Tabs groupId="network" defaultValue="win" values={[
     {label: 'Windows', value: 'win'},